geertjanw/ojet-training/README.md

 ```js #button { border: none; }
 node -v
 ```
-3. To verify Node is installed, run the following, which should show you the version of the Node Package Manager:
+3. To verify the Node Package Manager is installed, run the following, which should show you the version of the Node Package Manager:
 ```js #button { border: none; }
 npm -v
 ```